DIV-Nav: Open-Vocabulary Spatial Relationships for Multi-Object Navigation: Method

 \subsection{Querying the Map}

-The goal of this module is to identify regions in the map that are likely to contain our extracted set of queries $Q$.

-We follow \cite{busch2025mapallrealtimeopenvocabulary} to query the map and start by encoding each query $q_i \in Q$ using the CLIP~\cite{radford2021learning} text encoder to obtain an embedding $q_{\mathrm{CLIP},i} \in \mathbb{R}^f$.
-We then compute the cosine similarity with the features of each map cell and obtain a query-specific similarity map $S_i(x, y)$ per query $i$.
+Given the decomposed target set $Q$, the goal of this module is to identify map regions where all constituent objects are likely to co-exist in physical space.
+Each query $q_i \in Q$ is encoded with the CLIP~\cite{radford2021learning} text encoder to obtain an embedding $q_{\mathrm{CLIP},i} \in \mathbb{R}^f$, and its cosine similarity against every map cell yields a per-query similarity map $S_i(x, y)$.

-To identify regions where all targets are most likely to be present, we are interested in the intersection of probable regions for all objects.
-Inspired by ConceptFusion~\cite{jatavallabhula2023conceptfusion}, we combine the different similarity responses.
-But different from \cite{jatavallabhula2023conceptfusion}, we do not threshold the similarity values and choose to formulate a continuous value intersection score.
-We compute it as

-We do this for two reasons: 1) thresholding in 2D-map-space is difficult to tune; and 2) we are primarily interested in guidance for search, rather boolean labels.

-This resulting map allows to infer regions where all targets are likely located close to each other (e.g., where both "the blue rug" and "the bathroom'" are present).
-We found that this operation is sufficient to capture relationships like \textit{"next to"}, even though this does not necessarily correspond to an intersection.
-We attribute this to the fact that the mapped features are generally somewhat "blurred" spatially, in part due to OneMap's feature blurring procedure, which it performs during mapping to account for depth sensing noise and feature extraction uncertainty.

-At certain stages of the search, some targets might not have been observed yet (e.g. we might have seen the bathroom, but not yet the sink in the bathroom).
-To still allow for meaningful guidance, we incorporate a maximum term to obtain the final similarity map

-where the weight $\alpha$ is a parameter.
-In practice, we select $\alpha$ to clearly prioritize $S_{\text{int}}$.
-An example of the natural language decomposition and the resulting queried similarity maps is depicted in Fig.~\ref{fig:fig_abc}

-Note that for simple navigation goals, the list of targets is simply $\hat{T}$ if the LVLM cannot extract meaningful higher-level concepts, and the resulting similarity map is thus just $S_{\hat{T}}$.
+To aggregate these individual maps into a single \emph{spatial co-existence score}, we require a score that is high only where \emph{all} objects are simultaneously likely to be present, which is the defining condition for proximity relationships such as \textit{`on'}, \textit{`inside'}, and \textit{`next to'}.
+We formulate this as a continuous-valued intersection, i.e. $S_\mathrm{int} = \min_i S_i(x,y)$.
+The minimum has a clear geometric interpretation: a cell scores highly only if every constituent object has high semantic similarity there, and is suppressed as soon as any one object is unlikely to be present.
+This is strictly tighter than alternatives such as a sum or average, which can yield high scores even when individual object matches are weak.
+Crucially, the operation is applied over \emph{continuous} similarity values rather than binary thresholds, which avoids per-object threshold tuning in 2D map space and preserves graded navigation guidance throughout exploration.

+A useful property of this formulation is its interaction with the spatial blurring inherent to the semantic map, which applies a Gaussian kernel during feature integration to account for depth noise and FOV boundary uncertainty.
+This blurring causes similarity responses for spatially adjacent objects to overlap, so $S_\mathrm{int}$ correctly highlights their shared vicinity even for relationships like \textit{`next to'} that do not correspond to a strict geometric intersection.

+At early stages of exploration, unobserved targets produce near-uniform low similarity across the map, which would suppress $S_\mathrm{int}$ and leave the robot without directional guidance.
+We address this by blending the intersection with the strongest individual match: